SubtleCo/plexorank/README.md

 ### What about conflicts?
 Plexorank uses what I call "n-tacking" to solve conflicts.
 If a new rank conflicts with another rank in the same subset of entities, simply addind the letter "n" to the end of the new rank solves the problem in two wonderful ways:
-- First, thanks to sorting alphabetically using strings rather than sorting numbers, tacking a letter on to the end of a rank allows us to add a new layer of sorting possibilites that maintains the relative order of the existing ranks.
+- First, thanks to sorting alphabetically using strings rather than sorting numbers, tacking a letter on to the end of a rank allows us to add a new layer of sorting possibilities that maintains the relative order of the existing ranks.
 For instance, if you needed a rank between `aaaa` and `aaab`, we simpy take the upper rank `aaaa` and tack on an "n" to get `aaaan`, which sits squarely between `aaaa` and `aaab`.
 - Second, the letter "n" sits snug in the middle of the alphabet.
 We've not only solved the conflict, but we've provided 13 slots between `aaaa` and `aaaan` and 12 slots between `aaaan` and `aaab` before we'll need to tack on another "n"

 ### Does it scale?